LiskArchive/lips/proposals/mainnet_migration.md

 createGenesisDataObj():
     genesisDataObj = {}
     genesisDataObj.initRounds = DPOS_INIT_ROUNDS
-    r = round number for the block a
+    r = ceiling((a.header.height - HEIGHT_PREVIOUS_SNAPSHOT_BLOCK) / ROUND_LENGTH)
-    Let topDelegates be the set of the top 101 non-banned delegate accounts by delegate weight at the end of round r-2 initDelegates = [account.address for account in topDelegates] sort initDelegates in lexicographical order genesisDataObj.initDelegates = initDelegates return genesisDataObj
+    let topDelegates be the set of the top 101 non-banned delegate accounts by delegate weight at the end of round r-2 initDelegates = [account.address for account in topDelegates] sort initDelegates in lexicographical order
+    genesisDataObj.initDelegates = initDelegates
+    return genesisDataObj
 ```

 ## Rationale